getify/You-Dont-Know-JS/scope-closures/ch8.md

 }
 ```

-This is a so-called "default export", which has different semantics from other exports.
-In essence, a "default export" is a short-hand for consumers of the module when they `import`, giving them a terser syntax when they only need this single default API member.
+This is a so-called "default export," which has different semantics from other exports.
+In essence, a "default export" is a shorthand for consumers of the module when they `import`, giving them a terser syntax when they only need this single default API member.

-Non-`default` exports are referred to as "named exports".
+Non-`default` exports are referred to as "named exports."

-The `import` keyword -- like `export`, must be used only at the top-level of an ESM outside of any blocks or functions -- also has a number of variations in syntax.
+The `import` keyword—like `export`, must be used only at the top level of an ESM outside of any blocks or functions—also has a number of variations in syntax.
 The first is referred to as "named import":

 ```js
 import { getName } from "/path/to/students.js";